LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Introduction

-To this end, we propose \textit{\OurMethod}, an LLM-based high-level planner for embodied instruction following.
-Specifically, we follow the in-context learning paradigm~\cite{gpt3, suvery_prompt} and only use a small number of paired examples.\footnote{In the experiments we use \num{100} (instruction, HLP) pairs compared with \num{21023} (instruction, trajectory) pairs used by existing methods.} In addition, no parameter update is needed, which saves development time.
-For the example in~\autoref{fig:intro}, at the beginning of an episode ($t=0$), given a natural language instruction, we directly prompt an LLM to generate the HLP by giving it several exemplar pairs of (instruction, HLP) in its context.
+Furthermore, we follow the in-context learning paradigm~\cite{gpt3, suvery_prompt} and only use a small number of paired examples.
+In addition, no parameter update is needed, which saves development time.
+For the example in~\autoref{fig:intro}, at the beginning of an episode ($t=0$), given a natural language instruction, we directly prompt the LLM to generate the HLP by giving it several exemplar pairs of (instruction, HLP) in its context.
 We also leverage established techniques such as dynamic in-context example retrieval~\cite{perez2021true,schick2021s,gao-etal-2021-making,liu-etal-2022-makes} and logit biases~\cite{bernal} to further improve the in-context learning performance.